 Great Student Cards

-Discover Student and the Capital One Journey Student Rewards both offer cash back rewards, so students can not only learn about responsible credit card use, they can get some rewards back while they’re at it.
+Discover it® Student Cash Back and the Capital One Journey Student Rewards both offer cash back rewards, so students can not only learn about responsible credit card use, they can get some rewards back while they’re at it.
 Getting a student credit card and using it wisely will help build a strong credit history that will help students long past their college days.